UL Solutions Inc.: UL Solutions Opens State-of-the-Art Battery Testing Laboratory in Auburn Hills, Michigan

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20240805082873/en/

-Pictured left to right, Dr. Robert Slone, SVP and chief scientist, UL Solutions; Angela Williams, CISO, UL Solutions; Garlin Gilchrist II, lieutenant governor, Michigan; Donni Steele, state representative, Michigan House of Representatives; Jennifer Scanlon, president and CEO, UL Solutions; Haley Stevens, congresswoman, U.S. House of Representatives; Weifang Zhou, EVP and president of Testing, Inspection and Certification, UL Solutions; Eugene Hawkins III, mayor pro-tem, City of Auburn Hills; Milan Dotlich, VP and general manager, Energy and Industrial Automation, UL Solutions; Jeff Smidt, SVP, Energy and Industrial Automation, UL Solutions; Brendan Johnson, commissioner, Oakland County.
+Pictured left to right, Dr. Robert Slone, SVP and chief scientist, UL Solutions; Angela Williams, CISO, UL Solutions; Garlin Gilchrist II, lieutenant governor, Michigan; Donni Steele, state representative, Michigan House of Representatives; Jennifer Scanlon, president and CEO, UL Solutions; Haley Stevens, congresswoman, U.S. House of Representatives; Weifang Zhou, EVP and president of Testing, Inspection and Certification, UL Solutions; Eugene Hawkins III, mayor pro-tem, City of Auburn Hills; Milan Dotlich, VP and general manager, Energy and Industrial Automation, UL Solutions; Jeff Smidt, SVP, Testing, Inspection and Certification, Industrial, UL Solutions; Brendan Johnson, commissioner, Oakland County.
 (Photo: Business Wire)

 The new facility is UL Solutions' largest laboratory investment in our history and part of our commitment to help battery manufacturers increase the safety and reliability of their energy storage products.
 It expands the UL Solutions global network of facilities addressing evolving battery technologies.
 The global trend toward electrification and clean energy is a strategic priority for UL Solutions as it impacts many industries including but not limited to the automotive sector.